SnehabaParmar/moodRoom/README.md

 - 🎤 **Voice Input (Speech-to-Text):** Users can speak instead of typing.
 - 🎨 **Dynamic Themes:** The background, colors, and animations change based on the detected emotion.
 - 👾 **Mini-Games & Relaxation Activities:** Provides quick games and meditation options to improve mood.
+- 💬 **Chatbot Companion:** Offers personalized replies or suggestions according to your current mood.

 ---